luyadev/luya/docs/guide/lesson-module.md

 ### Executing the migrations

-To create the database tables from the migration files, you've to execute the `migrate` command:
+To create the database tables from the migration files, you have to execute the `migrate` console command:

 ```sh
 ./vendor/bin/luya migrate